 Inovus Medical co-founder and managing director Dr Elliot Street is also one of a cohort of NHS Clinical Entrepreneurs supported by NHS England’s National Clinical Director for Innovation, Professor Tony Young.
 The Innovation Agency supported both Tony and Elliot at the Health and Care Expo 2018 in Manchester to spread the message of the importance of Clinical Entrepreneurs.

-The SBRI and EIT funding will allow Inovus Medical to market new products, including a turnkey hysteroscopy simulator, in the UK and abroad, increasing access to high quality, realistic and affordable medical simulation training.
+The SBRI and EIT funding will allow Inovus Medical to market new products in the UK and abroad, increasing access to high quality, realistic and affordable medical simulation training.

 Inovus now employs seven people, including founders Jordan Van Flute and Dr Elliot Street, and this year won three awards – Insider Media Made in The North West Collaboration Award; St Helens Chamber Small Business of the Year Award; and British Chamber of Commerce Regional (North West) Small Business of the Year Award.